babbadeckl/HackTheBox-Writeups/Guard/README.md

        These restrictions are enforced after any startup files are read.

-       When a command that is found to be a shell script is executed, rbash turns off any restrictions in the shell spawned to execute the scrip
+       When a command that is found to be a shell script is executed, rbash turns off any restrictions in the shell spawned to execute the script
 ```

 Apparently, that is some kind of restricted shell, that's highly limiting our functionalities.